VoxLink-org/ez-vtuber-ai/README.md

 Our Next-Gen VTuber technology includes:

 🎤 **Voice Recognition**
-Real-time voice detection using SoX and advanced audio processing
+Real-time voice detection using ONNX and advanced audio processing

 🧠 **AI-Powered Emotions**
-ONNX runtime for efficient emotion prediction and Live2D integration
+LLM for efficient emotion prediction

 💬 **Interactive Personality**
 Natural language processing for dynamic audience interactions

 🖥️ **Cross-Platform**
-Electron-based desktop app with Pixi.js for smooth 2D rendering
+Electron-based desktop app with Pixi.js and Live2D for smooth 2D rendering

 📺 **Multi-Platform Streaming**
 Seamless integration with YouTube, Twitch and TikTok Live

-## 🌟 Current Status: Alpha Testing
+## 🚨 Join Our Exclusive Alpha Testing Program! 🚨

-We're excited to announce that EZ VTuber AI is now ready for alpha testing!
-Join our community:
+**Be among the first to experience next-gen VTuber technology!**

+✨ **Why join the alpha?**
+- Get early access to cutting-edge VTuber tools
+- Shape the future of the platform with your feedback
+- Receive special recognition as an early supporter

+🔥 **How to participate:**

-1. ⭐ Star this repository to show your support
+1. ⭐ **Star this repository** - Show your support and stay updated
-2. 📝 Leave your name in the [Wish List issue](https://github.com/yourusername/vtuber-landing/issues)
+2. 📝 **Join our Wish List** - [Add your name here](https://github.com/VoxLink-org/ez-vtuber-ai/issues/1)
+3. 🚀 **Spread the word** - Share with fellow VTubers and content creators

+⏳ **Limited spots available!** Don't miss your chance to be part of this exciting journey.

 ## 💡 Why We Built This